 It is important that governors share information.
 However, some things must be kept confidential, discussion of a child or member of staff for example.
 Sometimes the governing body agrees that a matter is confidential and everyone should then abide by this

 Whether a matter is confidential or not you should only discuss the decisions made not who said what or which governors supported or proposed a decision.

 Governors have no ‘power’ as individuals.
-That lies with the governing body as a whole.
-The governing body may delegate its responsibilities to a committee or to an individual governor.
+That lies with the governing board as a whole.
+The governing board may delegate its responsibilities to a committee or to an individual governor.
 When parents or others in the community bring ideas or concerns to you,

 your first port of call should be the headteacher.
-Sometimes it is appropriate that such matters are taken to the governing body.
+Sometimes it is appropriate that such matters are taken to the governing board.
 Your headteacher and chair of governors can advise you on this.

 Use Plain English!